-The hotel occupies a lot between two historic buildings, conforming to its neighbours in height and volume but speaking a strikingly different language.
-The building’s main eyecatching elements are its main entrance – set in a broken, “cavedin” corner – and the overall vertical rhythm of the hotel’s windows and patinated copper cladding.
-The architect claims that inspiration was drawn, in a highly abstract manner, from the short lm compilation “Animatrix”: mainly, the idea that reality might be simulated.
+The hotel occupies a lot between two historic buildings, conforming to its neighbours in height and volume but speaking a strikingly different language of forms.
+The building’s main eye-catching elements are its main entrance – set in a broken, “caved in” corner – and the overall vertical rhythm of the hotel’s windows and patinated copper cladding.
+The architect claims that inspiration was drawn, in a highly abstract manner, from the compilation of short films “Animatrix”: mainly, the idea that reality might be simulated.
 This is reflected in some optical distortions on the facade as well as in the general idea of a hotel as a dreamscape.
-In contrast with the building’s bold, solid main outer front, the courtyard-facing side is unexpectedly colourful.
-Inside, very thin ceilings housing built-in heating was an innovation not used before in the Baltics.
+In contrast with the building’s bold, solid main outer front, the side facing the courtyard is unexpectedly colourful.
+Inside, The very thin ceilings housing a built-in heating system was an innovation not used before in the Baltics.